Trading Electrons: Predicting DART Spread Spikes in ISO Electricity Markets: Optimal Trading Strategy

-Moreover, zones in NYISO differ substantially in their typical demand levels and exposure to transmission constraints.
+The second term in \eqref{eq:price_impact} captures the local price impact of a position of size $q_{t,z}$ in zone $z$, governed by the zone-specific coefficient $k_z$.
+Indeed, zones in NYISO differ substantially in their typical demand levels and exposure to transmission constraints.
 Large demand centers such as NYC and Long Island tend to absorb incremental virtual positions with relatively small marginal effects on losses and congestion, whereas smaller or more constrained zones can exhibit much larger local price sensitivities.
 This motivates introducing a zone-specific local impact coefficient $k_z$, capturing how virtual demand or supply submitted bids in zone $z$ affect the spatial components of day-ahead prices.
-In Section~\ref{sec:estimating-kz}, we calibrate these coefficients using zonal load and price data.
+In Section~\ref{sec:estimating-kz}, we calibrate these coefficients for each zone of the NYISO market using zonal load and price data.